timescale/docs/use-timescale/popsql.md

 - **Cross platform**:  Works as a [web app](https://app.popsql.com) or for [desktop](https://popsql.com/download) on macOS, Windows, and Linux.
 - **Easy connection**: To PostgreSQL, Timescale, Redshift, Snowflake, BigQuery, MySQL, SQL Server, [and more](https://popsql.com/connections)
-- **Real-time collaboration**: work with your team directly in the SQL query editor with live presence and multiple cursors.
+- **Real-time collaboration**: Work with your team directly in the SQL query editor with live presence and multiple cursors.
 - **[Schema browser](https://docs.popsql.com/docs/schema)**: Understand the
   structure of your database and see usage data on tables and columns.